 Category: General Info

-We invite you to be part of the 2017 program by contributing a paper for a poster presentation.
+We invite you to be part of the 2017 program by contributing a paper for an oral or poster presentation.
 EAS seeks contributions from scientists in all areas of analysis, which make its program uniquely strong.
-ORAL Abstract Submissions – March 1 - May 26, 2017POSTER Abstract Submissions – March 1 – September 1, 2017 We hope you will consider joining us; click here for submission details.
-Join us at the 56th Eastern Analytical Symposium and Exposition November 13-15, 2017 at our NEW venue The Crowne
+ORAL Abstract Submission deadline is May 26, 2017POSTER Abstract Submission deadline is September 1, 2017 We hope you will consider joining us; click here for submission details.
+Join us at the 56th Eastern Analytical Symposium and Exposition November 13-15, 2017 at our NEW venue The Crowne Plaza Princeton-Conference Center

 Christopher J. Welch is Science Lead for Analytical Chemistry within the Process Research & Development Department at Merck & Co., Inc. in Rahway, NJ.
 Chris leads the New Technologies Review and Licensing Committee (NT-RLC), the organization that oversees identification, acquisition and evaluation of new technologies of potential value to Merck Research Laboratories.
 Chris also leads the MRL Postdoctoral Research Fellows Program.
 He received his BS degrees in Chemistry and Biochemistry from the University of Illinois at Urbana-Champaign in 1982 and a